cliffordlab/OS_Edge_Compute_Data_Capture_RPi/README.md

 # OS_Edge_Compute_Data_Capture_RPi
-An Edge Computing and Ambient Data CaptureSystem in Clinical and Home Environments.
+*An Edge Computing and Ambient Data Capture System in Clinical and Home Environments.*

 This repository contains scripts to simultaneously collect the following signals using off-body sensors.
-1. Human movement signal using passive infrared sensor.
+1. Human movement signal using a passive infrared sensor.
-2. Global and local difference signals (as human movement detectors) from Raspberry Pi camera.
+2. Global and local difference signals (as a proxy for human movement) using a Raspberry Pi camera.
 3. Mel spectorgram and MFCC features from audio recordings recorded using a Fifine USB microphone.
 4. Geolocation of Bluetooth devices.
 5. Ambient light logging using the TCS34725 color sensor.